jtgraham38/JG.js/readme.md

 ```
 When the "Show Modal" button is clicked, the modal will be opened.
 When it opens, you will see that a working close button was automatically generated for the modal by jg_modal.js.

 It turns out, jg_modal.js has an easier way to specify that a button should open a modal.
-Replace the "Show Modal" buttton with this one:
+Replace the "Show Modal" button with this one:
 ```html
 <button jg_open="dialog1">Show Modal</button>
 ```